 - 2 large carrots, shredded

 - 1 egg

 - 1 teaspoon vanilla extract

 - 2–3 tablespoons of milk (I used unsweetened Almond Breeze)

 - Make the dough: Preheat the oven 350 degrees.
 Whisk together the flour, baking powder, salt, cinnamon, and nutmeg in a large bowl.
 Using a pastry blender or 2 butter knives, cut in the cold butter chunks until the mixture is crumbly.
 In another bowl, combine the Greek yogurt, sugar, carrots, egg, and vanilla extract.
 Pour the wet ingredients into the dry ingredients and stir until combined.
 If the dough seems dry, add 1-2 tablespoons of water or milk.

 - Shape the dough and bake: Place the dough on a floured surface.
 Knead a few times.
 Place the dough onto a large lined baking sheet or pizza stone and form it into a large flat circle about 10 inches wide and 1 inch high.
-Using a knife or pizza cutter, gently trace lines in the dough to make 12 equal slices, being careful to not cut all the way through.
+Using a knife or pizza cutter, gently cut the dough into 12 equal slices, being careful to not cut all the way through.
 Bake for 23-25 minutes.

 - Make the frosting: While scones are baking, prepare the cream cheese frosting.
 Add the cream cheese, powdered sugar, and milk to a blender or food processor.
 Blend until the mixture reaches a smooth consistency.
 Cut the round into 12 pieces.
 Drizzle the frosting over the scones.